-How to Choose an Architect in UK
+How to Choose an Architect in the UK

 Choosing the right architect in the UK for your building project is challenging.
 Knowing how to select the best architect can be daunting, but with a few simple steps, you can ensure you make the best choice for your project.
 Let's look at how to choose an architect capable of delivering the results you need for your project.

-There's more to choosing a suitable architect than raw skills alone.
+There is more to choosing a suitable architect than raw skills alone.
 You have to ensure that you get along well with them and that you are on the same page with regards to your budget and other constraints.

 1. Be clear about your requirements